chieffoley/public/_posts/2025-08-20-switzerland-day-4.md

 ![33](/images/2025-08-20-switzerland-day-4/switzerland-day-4-33.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-20-switzerland-day-4-33.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 At Trummelbach, you first take a lift up 300 feet.
 From there you walk up through man-made caves carved out of solid rock.
-Along the way you can see several waterfalls, as the water makes its way down from the mountain and through this crazy carved out rock.
+Along the way you can see several waterfalls, as the water makes it's way down from the mountain and through this crazy carved out rock.

 <a href='javascript:void(0);' name='pic-34'></a>
 ![34](/images/2025-08-20-switzerland-day-4/switzerland-day-4-34.jpg)